Highlights of Slovenian Cuisine on Your Plate

 A dash of Slovenia

 For 700 years now, the salt pans of Piran have been bestowing upon us their white treasure growing on the Slovenian coastline.
 The Piran Salt tastes like the sea and the sun and gives dishes a unique character.
 The Extra virgin olive oil from Slovenian Istria or the Štajerska-Prekmurje pumpkin seed oil will entice your taste buds and keep you healthy.
+If you can’t get enough of onions, try the ptujski lük, an autochthonous species of onion with a characteristic red color and rich flavour, which has been cultivated in Ptujsko Polje for more than 200 years.
 Beekeeping is firmly rooted in Slovenian cuisine; if you ever get the craving for a healthier treat, you should definitely try the protected forest honey varieties, namely the kraški gozdni med and the kočevski gozdni med.

 Experience Authentic Slovenian Cuisine